 A Commendation is awarded for an outstanding piece/series of work.
 This is entered onto ISAMS.
 The student's name will be written in the Red Excellence Book which is displayed outside the Head's Office.
-They will be congratulated by the Head of Senior School.
+They will be congratulated by the Head.